 If you are the card-sending "type" and sending cards is already on your agenda -- go ahead and send a card.
 That's nice.
 But don't go out of your way to do it if you are not "cardish" by nature.
 Otherwise, an e-card, or just simple greetings in regular correspondence, such as you might give to anyone you do business with, are of course polite.
 You may not know what, if any, holidays your agent celebrates... so I'd suggest keeping it to a neutral "happy holidays", "happy new year" etc, unless you know for a FACT that your agent is a practicing member of a specific religion.
 (I usually say "stay warm!")

 If you have a book deal to celebrate, or if you just love to give gifts and you REALLY WANT to give your agent a present, I'd suggest keeping it small - no need to go overboard.
 Perhaps something bookish, or some cool token related to your book.
 If you are an illustrator, a small piece of art would be beyond lovely.
-If she works in an office with other people, some nice chocolates or cookies to share.
+If she works in an office with other people, some nice chocolates or cookies to share, or a special snack from your region.
 If you know she likes a certain kind of coffee or booze, some of that would be appreciated (provided it is not too pricey).
 Your agent will be delighted to receive a gift... but again, she is NOT going to be expecting one, nor will she be disappointed if one does not come.

 DON'T buy something lavish, particularly if your book has not yet sold.
-(If your book sold for a million bucks, by all means splurge on the luxe cashmere scarf ... but if your book hasn't sold yet and you are barely holding down a job at Dairy Queen, it will make your agent worry.
+(If your book sold for a million bucks, by all means splurge on the luxe cashmere scarf or golden phone case... but if your book hasn't sold yet and you are barely holding down a job at Dairy Queen, it will make your agent worry.
 You want your gift to inspire delight, not concern.)

 DON'T send perishable items to the office over the holiday break - nothing quite so gross as a box of decomposing pears leaking onto your desk when you come back from vacation.
+So make sure you find out when the office will be closed, or if there is a better address.
 I'd also steer away from things that have a scent (perfumes and soaps), and items of clothing that have a size.